xy-241/CS-Notes/content/Security/Authorisation/OAuth 2.0.md

 Third-party application that wants to find out more about the [[OAuth 2.0#Resource Owner]] and carry out actions on the behalf of him/her
 ### Scope
 - The refined permissions [[OAuth 2.0#Client]] wants
-- Access to data & permissions to perform actions on [[OAuth 2.0#Resource Server]] etc
+- Specifies permissions to access the types of data & types of actions on [[OAuth 2.0#Resource Server]] etc

 ### Client ID
 - ID used to identify the [[OAuth 2.0#Client]] with the [[OAuth 2.0#Authorization Server]]